UW-INFO442-AU24/joblessInSeattle/TestingProtocol.md

 - The rest of the tests ensures that the button ineractions are working as expected.
 When the user clicks on the `+` button, it should increase the water count by 8 fl oz.
 When the `-` button is pressed, it should decrease the water count by 8 fl oz.
 We have a few tests to make sure these interactions work as expected.

-**Known Bugs:**
+**NOTE:** For Jest testing, there are some tests that fail, even though on the running application, the interaction works.
+In Jest, it requires certain modules to be ignored that we could not figure out how to install.
+There was a ReferenceError to TextEncoder that is related to Firebase.

+<h2>Known Bugs/Notes:</h2>

 - On smaller screens in the Medications page, there may be an overlap of input box and border.
 To fix this, move to a bigger screen or website mode instead of phone.
 In the future, this could be fixed with adding margins or padding.

-- For Jest testing, there are some tests that fail, even though on the running application, the interaction works.
-In Jest, it requires certain modules to be ignored.

-- If you get the error about no access control allow origin header, you need to do an `npm install CORS` in your terminal in the root joblessInSeattle folder.
+- If you get the error about no access control allow origin header, you need to do an `npm install cors` in your terminal in the root joblessInSeattle folder.

+- MyBuddy page is static and does not currently update with the user health stats.
+We created sample buddies and displayed them, but they will not change or move.
+This was also a part of our P1s.